Response to Sexual Assault and Harassment

 Dissemination of Policy

-It is the responsibility of the Director of Human Resources to distribute the sexual harassment policy to all all employees within their respective areas.
-The Dean of Students/Title IX Coordinator will make the policy available to all students as may be appropriate during orientation and registration periods.
+It is the responsibility of the Director of Human Resources to distribute the sexual harassment policy to all employees within their respective areas.
+The Title IX Coordinator will make the policy available to all students as may be appropriate during orientation and registration periods.